Xuxa só para Baixinhos: 2008: XSPB 8 - Escola

 Xuxa só para Baixinhos 8 - Escola (also known as XSPB 8) is the thirty-first studio album and the twenty-fourth in Portuguese by Brazilian singer Xuxa Meneghel, is the eighth album of the "Só Para Baixinhos" collection, was released on September 13, 2008.
 The album sold more than 371,000 copies, the DVD of this album was one of the best selling in 2009 in Brazil.

 2009: XSPB 9 - Natal Mágico

-Xuxa só Para Baixinhos 9 or Natal Mágico (also known as XSPB 9) is the thirty-second studio album and the twenty-fifth in Portuguese by Brazilian singer Xuxa, is the ninth album of the "Só Para Baixinhos" collection, was released in October 5, 2009.
+Xuxa só Para Baixinhos 9 or Natal Mágico (also known as XSPB 9) is the thirty-second studio album and the twenty-fifth in Portuguese by Brazilian singer Xuxa, is the ninth album of the "Só Para Baixinhos" collection, was released on October 5, 2009.
 This was the first album in the collection "Só Para Baixinhos" released by the label Sony Music.
 XSPB 9 sold more than 150,000 copies and was one of the best selling albums in Brazil.
 It was initially released in Digipack format.